aso

 A keyword research methodology that identifies low-competition keywords by dividing the number of apps targeting a keyword in their title by the keyword's monthly search volume.

 The Keyword Golden Ratio (KGR) is a data-driven framework for finding keywords where demand exceeds supply.
-Originally developed for web SEO by Doug Cunnington, the methodology translates directly to App Store Optimization.
+Doug Cunnington developed it for web search engine optimization (SEO), and the method translates directly to App Store Optimization.

 The Formula